 15) VERY IMPORTANT QUESTION!
 Are both parents on site?
 If not, will you supply photos and contact information for the stud dog owner in case I have questions?

 16) Are the sire and dam health tested for OFA's Recommended Potential Health Issues prior to being bred?
 If so, what tests are done?
 (Click the OFA link for recommended tests)(VERY IMPORTANT QUESTION)

 17) Are the puppies socialized with other family members, friends and household pets during the crucial stages of their early life?

 18) Are the puppies vet checked and vaccinated at the proper stages of their young life?

 19) Is the puppy's health guaranteed?
 If so, what is your guarantee?

-20) Will you take the puppy or matured dog back if it can't remain with its new family whether due to a health problem or any other reason?
-For a specified time period or during the life of the dog?
+20) Will you take the puppy or matured dog back if it can't remain with its new family whether due to a health problem or any other reason regardless of its age??

 21) What are your beliefs regarding this breed and/or breeding your dogs?

 22) Do I have to sign a contract in order to acquire one of your puppies/dogs?
 If so, why?